 Mindful Cannabis Usage: Developing a Healthy Relationship

-Setting Intentions for Cannabis Use
+Setting Intentions Before You Use

 - Set realistic expectations about what cannabis can and cannot do

-- Create a supportive environment for consumption
+- Create a calm, comfortable environment for consumption

 Mindful Consumption Practices